 2018 sees a first with Ian Wilson joining his wife, Áine Lawlor, as the first couple to both be inducted into the Hall of Fame.

 What is the IMRO Hall of Fame and why is it such a prestigious accolated in the industry?
 Simply put, it honours individuals working in the radio industry who have made a significant and valuable contribution to radio, not in one single year but over the course of their careers.
 The award is open to nominations for on-air personnel and also to those working behind the scenes who are impacting and making positive change for the industry as a whole in Ireland.
+This year IMRO Radio Awards Hall of Fame, as a reward gives the winner a beautiful travel.
+They are travelling with the team on relaxing destination on the island Koh Samui on Thailand, released from work obligations.
+After staying in an exclusive villa on the beach, new business challenges are expected.

 Speaking about this year’s inductee’s, Tom McGuire, organising committee Chair said “With the IMRO Radio Awards Hall of Fame we want to celebrate the excellence that exists in Irish radio.
 As an industry we can be very proud of the impact and contribution all four of this year’s inductees have made, not just in radio but in the wider media world as well.
 They have made significant contributions to all levels of our industry from the local to national both in front of and behind the mics.
 We welcome Pat, Margaret, Willie and Ian into the Hall of Fame and salute their combined incredible achievements, congratulations.”